Crabapple

 pink crabapple

-Crabapples are one of my favorite spring blooming tree.
-This week’s plant is closely related to apples but they have a smaller edible fruit and offer a wide variety of different bloom colors, sizes, shapes and leaf colors.
-Crabapples tend to bloom in April through May depending on the variety and the spring weather.
-One thing I love about crabapples is their versatility in bloom color and shape.
-Do you need a tree for a small space, one that is tall and slender, or one that has a weeping form?
+Crabapples are one of my favorite spring-blooming trees.
+This week’s plant is closely related to apples, but they have smaller edible fruits and offer various bloom colors, sizes, shapes, and leaf colors.
+Crabapples bloom from April through May, depending on the variety and the spring weather.
+One thing I love about crabapples is their versatility in bloom, color, and shape.
+Do you need a tree for a small space, one that is tall and slender, or one with a weeping form?
 There is a crabapple variety that will work in that location.
-Bloom color ranges from white to pink to purple to red and can be single, semi-double or double blooms.
-The fruit on crabapples is edible, on some varieties can be showy and the larger fruited varieties are often used for making jams and jellies.
-Crabapple leaves range from green to dark purple to bronze in color and some varieties have showy red or yellow foliage in the fall giving crabapples several seasons of interest.
-Crabapples do have a few disease issues in fireblight and cedar apple rust.
-But overall they are fairly healthy and issue free.
-If you are looking for a spring blooming tree to replace your pear consider throwing a crabapple into the mix.
+Bloom ranges from white to pink to purple to red and can be single, semi-double, or double blooms.
+The fruit on crabapples is edible; some varieties can be showy, and the larger fruited varieties are often used for making jams and jellies.
+Crabapple leaves range from green to dark purple to bronze in color, and some varieties have showy red or yellow foliage in the fall, giving crabapples several seasons of interest.
+Crabapples have a few disease issues, such as fireblight and cedar apple rust.
+But overall, they are relatively healthy and issue-free.
+Consider throwing a crab apple into the mix if you want a spring-blooming tree to replace your pear.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.